facebook-csharp-sdk/facebook-csharp-sdk/README.md

 * Sample applications and documentation are provided to get you started quickly.
 * Compatible with the official Facebook JavaScript SDK.
 * Updated regularly with new releases about every month.

-## License
-Apache License 2.0.
-(Refer to NOTICE.txt for more details.)